Oct 072023

 Considerations for New Teams on VDI

-• At this time, you cannot disable auto-updates (this can be disabled via a registry key in the future, listed as “coming soon”).
+• Auto-updates can be disabled via a registry key

 • New Teams client app uses the same VDI media optimization channels as the old teams (for VMware Horizon, Citrix, AVD, and W365)